Pula Arena — Roman Amphitheatre

 One of the best-preserved Roman cities in Europe

-Stunning amphitheatre used for live events
+A striking amphitheatre still used for live events

-Beautiful beaches within minutes of the city center
+Beaches within minutes of the city centre

-Rich cultural life and festivals
+Rich cultural life and a busy festival calendar

-Excellent base for exploring Istria and Brijuni National Park
+A strong base for exploring Istria and Brijuni National Park

 Authentic Istrian cuisine and gastronomy